Our People Gonna Rise

 The Center is just a few minutes walk from the Beacon Hill Light Rail Station.
 There is not a lot of street parking, so please take public transportation or arrive early.

 Volunteers needed!
-Contact Kara if you’re interested in helping.
+Contact Lisa if you’re interested in helping.